Stream Viewer#

 Once your LSL stream is running (see LSL Setup), use the following code with the stream name to start StreamViewer and visualize the data in real-time:

-from mne_lsl.stream import StreamViewer
+from mne_lsl.stream_viewer import StreamViewer

 stream_name = "WS-default" # Or DSI-24, DSI-VR300, WS-default